Lay3rLabs/wavs-nft/README.md

 The flow is:

-1. User pays minter contract which emits an `AvsMintTrigger` event
+1. User pays minter contract which emits an `WavsNftTrigger` event
 2. WAVS listens for event and triggers the registered WASI component
 3. `autonomous-artist` component runs and outputs an NFT tokenURI
 4. WAVS operators sign output with their keys and send results to aggregator
 5. Aggregator agregates signatures and puts results on chain
-6. `handleSignedData` is called on the `WavsNft.sol` contract, it mints an NFT with the tokenURI and emits an `NftMintedViaWavs` event.
+6. `handleSignedData` is called on the `WavsNft.sol` contract, it mints an NFT with the tokenURI and emits an `WavsNftMint` event.
 7. WAVS listens for event and triggers the registered WASI component
 8. `simple-relay` component runs an outputs the TriggerId that has been completed
 9. Operators sign output